MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 When Office 365 Client Management is enabled (OfficeMgmtCom=1), Configuration Manager will also deliver notifications.
 To learn more, see [Understanding Office 365 ProPlus Updates for IT Pros](https://techcommunity.microsoft.com/t5/office-365-blog/understanding-office-365-proplus-updates-for-it-pros-cdn-vs-sccm/ba-p/795728).
 It is important to carefully consider ramifications of user notifications when considering an update strategy.

 - File share: Office notifications only
-- Configuration Manager: ConfigMgr notifications only unless Office updates are pre-staged.
+- Configuration Manager: Configuration Manager notifications only unless Office updates are pre-staged.
 - Office CDN: Office notifications only

-Office and Configuration Manager notifications can both occur when Office 365 Client Management Enabled (OfficeMgmtCom=1) and when ConfigMgr software deployment has Available time prior to deadline.
-Meaning, IT Pro pre-staged Office content using ConfigMgr on the machine prior to deadline.
-In this scenario, both ConfigMgr and Office will deliver end-user notifications independently based on deadline defined in ConfigMgr.
+Office and Configuration Manager notifications can both occur when Office 365 Client Management Enabled (OfficeMgmtCom=1) and when Configuratiion Manager software deployment has Available time prior to deadline.
+Meaning, IT Pro pre-staged Office content using Configuration Manager on the machine prior to deadline.
+In this scenario, both Configuration Manager and Office will deliver end-user notifications independently based on deadline defined in Configuration Manager.

 ## Considerations for choosing how to deliver updates